Flodday

 There are many small islands in Scotland called Flodday (Scots Gaelic: Flodaigh) or similar and this list provides a guide to their location.
 The derivation of the name is from the Old Norse floti meaning "raft" or "float".
-The similar island names Fladda and Flotta are also from the Norse flatr and mean "flat island".
+The similar island names Fladda and Flotta have Norse flatr as their first element and mean "flat island".
 Usage is not always consistent in external sources.